Southern Nigeria, Lagos and Yoruba culture / 6 days March 2026

 • Transport for the route, mainly by minibus.

-• Accommodation in double rooms as indicated
+• Accommodation in single rooms as indicated

 • Kumakonda guide